Norwich Population 2018

 Norwich does not seem to be very culturally diverse as its ethnicities reflect that 84.8% of the city is comprised of people born in England and therefore 92.1% of the city speaks English.
 The census does show that 1.30% of the population is Scottish born.
 Other countries of origin include .9% from India, .8% from China, .6% from Wales, .5% from Ireland, .5% from the Philippines, .4% from the United States, .4% from Northern Ireland, and .3% from South Africa.
 The remaining 9.5% of the population are from a range of other countries throughout the world.

 In 2014, Norwich had quite a large percentage of people filing for unemployment benefits.
-8,440 people claimed unemployment benefits in 2014, but since then that number has dropped to 6,385 people.
+8,440 people claimed unemployment benefits in Nice in the yaer 2014, but since then that number has dropped to 6,385 people.
 However, even though unemployment numbers are falling, Norwich has is still above the national average for unemployment.
 The national average unemployment rate is currently 5.3%, while Norwich comes in at 9.1%.
 The reason for such large numbers is the fact that much of Norwich falls below the poverty level.
 The government has stepped into some of these areas to aid in the rising unemployment numbers and therefore the unemployment rate should continue to fall.
 Norwich currently has the highest unemployment rate in the country, second to that of Luton at 7%.